Graphics

 Bitter Bold* or Bitter Black*

-When you need a more casual or condensed font for heads:
+When you need a more condensed (compressed side-to-side) font for heads:

 PLEASE NOTE!
 Main headlines are where you have great latitude in font choices.
 If Bitter or ASAP Condensed works for your look, great.
 But there are lots of events and occasions where you may want a font that's more fun, or Christmas-y, or whatever.
 Go for it!
 Please just make sure it's legible.
 (And also avoid the fonts NOT to use, at the end of this section [look for Stern Steve].)